gomatbase/go-error/README.md

-> Project is archived in deference to https://github.com/gomatbase/csn
+> https://github.com/gomatbase/csn should be used in the future.
+Project archived.

 # go-error